srsran/srsRAN_Project_docs/docs/source/dev_guide/source/code_guide/source/6_self_generating_docs.rst

 Self Generating Documentation
 ##############################

-The srsRAN Project repository uses **Doxygen** to generate API documentation directly from the annotated C++ source files.
+The |project_name| repository uses **Doxygen** to generate API documentation directly from the annotated C++ source files.
 In order to contribute to the API documentation with an homogeneous style, the following sections provide some general guidelines focusing on the most common code elements.
 Please refer to the `Doxygen Documentation <https://www.doxygen.nl/manual/>`_ for a complete overview of the Doxygen commands and features.